-In the time that I have spent as a streaming radio show host, attraction marketing lover, and writer in the independent artist scene, I’ve learned that there are gaps in marketing for independent artists.
+In the time that I have spent as a streaming radio show host, marketing lover, and writer in the independent scene, I’ve learned there are gaps in marketing for independent artists.
 These are challenges that artists signed to the majors don’t have to bridge.
-One of those struggles centers around getting new ears to hear and falling in love with your music.
-Playlisting is a small part of the answer here, but with so much information on playlisting, how it works, and how to catch a big break on a massive list, it’s hard to differentiate between what’s true and what’s lip service.
+One of those struggles centers around getting new ears to hear and fall in love with your music.
+Playlisting is a small part of the answer here, but with so much information on playlisting available, it’s hard to differentiate between what’s true and what’s lip service.
 Have you ever asked yourself how to get featured on Spotify playlists?

-In this article, we walk through the basics of playlisting, why it’s an ideal way to grow your following on streaming platforms (*cough cough* Spotify), the main types of playlists that you want to get on, and how to determine if a playlist or curator is any good.
-Lastly, I will show you how to start getting your music on playlists for FREE all by yourself.
-Of course, if you don’t have the time or energy to comb through all the resources and pitch or submit your music through these avenues, there is always my Playlist Concierge Submission Service.
+In this article, we walk through the basics of playlisting and why it’s an ideal way to grow your following on streaming platforms (*cough cough* Spotify).
+The main types of playlists and how to determine if a playlist or curator is any good are also covered.
+Lastly, learn how to start getting your music on playlists for FREE all by yourself.
+Of course, if you don’t have the time or energy to comb through the resources and submit your music, there is always my Playlist Concierge Submission Service.

 The Basics of Playlisting

 If you’ve never heard about playlisting (BAYBEE…. let’s catch you up), the idea of playlisting is simple.
-As a listener, you can make a playlist – a collection of songs or tracks to fit a specific theme, mood, or event.
-Create a collection of songs for any purpose, but the real magic happens when listeners discover new music similar to their existing sonic tastes.
+As a listener, you can make a playlist; a collection of songs or tracks to fit a specific theme, mood, or event.
+Create a collection of songs for any purpose.
+The real magic happens when listeners discover new music similar to their existing sonic tastes.

 Purpose and Intent of Playlisting

-Why, as an independent musician, should you consider playlisting as a form of marketing and new listener acquisition?
-Every musician wants new listeners to discover their music, and playlisting is a seamless way to have new people hear your sound.
-One of the reasons playlisting is so successful at converting non-fans and non-followers into listeners, followers, and fans is that when done correctly, playlisting puts your music right in the sonic pathway of people who will like what you do.
+Why should you consider playlisting as a form of marketing and new listener acquisition?
+Every musician wants new listeners to discover their music.
+Playlisting is a seamless way to have new people hear your sound.
+One of the reasons playlisting is so successful at converting non-fans and non-followers into listeners, followers, and fans is that when done correctly, playlisting puts your music right in the pathway of people who will like what you do.

 The Main Types of Playlists

 There are as many types of playlists in existence as there are listeners.
-I will focus on three broad categories of playlists, why they are vital to your streaming platform growth, and how you, as an artist, can start to use them to your advantage.
+I will focus on three broad categories of playlists and why they are vital to your streaming platform’s growth.
+Then you, as an artist, can convert practical tips to action, and start to use them to your advantage.

 Editorial playlists are created and managed by playlist editors and music curators.
-While Spotify’s Editorial playlist pitching service is a viable option for many independent artists and likely the most well-known editorial playlist placement tool, the nuances of getting placement through the service make it challenging for artists.
-Because of the guidelines for Spotify pitching and the statistical success rate of Spotify Editorial playlist pitching (Spotify sites just 20% placement rate), independent musicians and artists often find third-party music curators to be a fast and frictionless avenue to placement in comparison.
+Spotify’s Editorial playlist pitching service is a viable option for many independent artists.
+It is likely the most well-known editorial playlist placement tool, but the nuances of getting placement through the service make it challenging for artists.
+Because of the guidelines for Spotify pitching and the success rate of Spotify Editorial playlist pitching (Spotify sites just 20% placement rate), independent artists often find third-party music curators to be fast and frictionless in comparison.

 A word of caution here, when working with third-party curators and playlisters, be cautious.
 Never pay for placement.
-The practice of charging for playlist placement is not allowed on Spotify, and those caught charging for playlisting may have their accounts removed from the platform.
+The practice of charging for playlist placement is not allowed on Spotify.
+Those caught charging for playlisting may have their accounts removed from the platform.
 Vet playlisters and curators.
-Make sure that their listeners and streams from those listens come from real people and not robots or streaming farms.
+Make sure that listeners and streams from those listens come from real people and not robots.
 As a musician, you can have your music removed from streaming platforms by your distributor if used in a way that seems unethical or resembles the use of bots to increase your streams.
-Keep yourself out of trouble here and err on the side of either knowledge or caution.
+Keep yourself out of trouble here and err on the side of knowledge or caution.

 Algorithmic playlists are pretty rad.
-They are music collections curated to the listener, typically provided by the streaming service, based on listener preferences, artists they follow, and their existing playlists.
-Think of those Friday “Release Radar” playlists Spotify sends out every week and how those recent midnight releases sometimes land there.
+They are music collections curated for the listener, typically provided by the streaming service.
+They are based on listener preferences, artists they follow, and their existing playlists.
+Think of those Friday “Release Radar” playlists Spotify sends out weekly and how recent midnight releases sometimes land there.
 How do you increase your chances of getting your music on a list like this?

 The five main algorithmic playlists Spotify uses include Release Radar, Discovery Weekly, Daily Mix, On Repeat, and Repeat Rewind.
 Listeners are served these lists regularly (weekly or daily) based on algorithmic data and listening preferences.
-The best way to increase your chances of getting your music on these lists is to campaign for your existing fan base to FOLLOW you on Spotify, not just like or add a song.
-When a listener or fan follows an artist, it lets Spotify’s algorithm know that the listener enjoys the artist’s music.
-The listener is more likely to be served up future tracks from that artist (hopefully YOU) on algorithmic playlists.
+The best way to increase your chances of getting your music on these lists is to campaign for your existing fan base to FOLLOW you on Spotify.
+When a listener or fan follows an artist versus adding or liking a song, it lets Spotify’s algorithm know that the listener enjoys the artist’s music.
+The listener is more likely to be served future tracks from that artist on algorithmic playlists.

 Listener-generated playlists come from regular listeners like you and me.
-These personalized playlists are valuable because they can affect future content recommended to the listener through the streaming platform.
-According to Spotify, when fans save music to their playlists, it provides Spotify with data and information about what that particular listener likes and what to recommend in the future.
+These personalized playlists are valuable because they can affect future content recommendations to the listener.
+According to Spotify, when fans save music to their playlists, it provides Spotify with data about what that listener likes and what to recommend.
 Listener-generated playlists also offer influencer appeal.
-What I mean by influencer appeal is that if placed on a listener-generated playlist, a person is listening to your music.
+If placed on a listener-generated playlist, a person is listening to your music.
 If other people hear your music from that list, even in passing, there is an increased awareness of you and your music organically with a high level of trust.

 Get Featured on Spotify Playlists by Pitching!

 If you are trying to get on a Spotify editorial playlist keep a few things in mind.
 Plan to pitch the song to editors well before the release date.
 The sooner you can prepare for the release and submit your pitch to Spotify, the better.
-Right now, you can only pitch one track from any given project for editorial placement through Spotify, and it can not be a previously released song.
+Right now, you can only pitch one track from any given project for editorial placement through Spotify.
+That track can not be a previously released song.
 Check out Spotify’s article on pitching music to playlist editors and follow the step-by-step plan.

 I recommend doing this early and for every release.
 Increase your chances of placement by being thorough in your description and having your marketing plan for the project available so you can provide that information when completing the pitch.
 It is important to note that Spotify has verified if you pitch a song at least seven days before the release date, it will appear on your followers’ Release Radar playlists.